-- For guidance on eligible expenditure, see Appendix B - For guidance on in-kind contributions, see Appendix C - For guidance on ineligible expenditure, see Appendix D.
+- For guidance on eligible expenditure, refer to Appendix B - For guidance on in-kind contributions, refer to Appendix C - For guidance on ineligible expenditure, refer to Appendix D.

-We may update the guidance on eligible and ineligible expenditure and in-kind contributions from time to time.
+We may update the guidelines on eligible and ineligible expenditure and in-kind contributions from time to time.
 If your application is successful, the version in place when you submitted your application applies to your project.